Magellan Financial Advisors

 Start by increasing your contribution – many don’t realize that after age 50, you can contribute an additional $1000 to an IRA and $6,500 to a 401k plan.
 From there, check your allocation mix.
 Did you panic and sell shares at a low?
 We are strong proponents of a portfolio with a sizable stock allocation, especially considering historic low fixed-income returns in the current environment.
 But we know that every investor is different, so we can devise an asset allocation for you that matches your risk tolerance but still provides sufficient long-term returns.
 We can also provide guidance if you or a family member has lost a job or suffered other financial setbacks due to the pandemic.

-4. Diversity Your Income Streams
+4. Diversify Your Income Streams

 If you lost hours, clients, and income due to lockdowns or changed consumer habits, you probably realized just how vulnerable your income was to disruption.
 Even people in otherwise stable and secure industries saw unprecedented lockdowns and resulting lost revenues.
 Now is the time to protect your financial future by diversifying your income streams.